-C Offer readers both sides of a debate about ugly produce start-ups, their mission, and whether these companies are doing more harm than good
+B Offer readers both sides of a debate about ugly produce start-ups, their intentions, and whether these companies are doing more harm than good

-Which passage from the Article best supports the opinion that ugly produce companies are only concerned with what's best for their own profits?
+Which passage from the Article best supports the opinion that imperfect produce companies are only concerned with what's best for their own profits?

-D Then the ugly produce companies started sprouting up.
-They offer a wide assortment of fruits and veggies from large farms around the country.
-Now small farms are finding it hard to compete with these marketing machines.
-And the farmers are losing profits.
+B Then the ugly produce companies started sprouting up.
+And they are able to provide a wide assortment of fruits and veggies from large farms around the country.
+Now, small farms are finding it hard to compete with these marketing machines, some critics complain-and the farmers are losing profits fast.

-Which would be the closest synonym for the word extent, as it is used above?
+Which would be the closest synonym for the word peculiar, as it is used above?